fltk/fltk/README.CMake.txt

  2.3  Building under Linux with Unix Makefiles
 -----------------------------------------------

-After untaring the FLTK source, go to the root of the FLTK tree and type the following.
+After unpacking the FLTK source, go to the root of the FLTK tree and type the following.

     mkdir build